Saif al-Islam Gaddafi: Death of Saif al-Arab and ICC arrest warrant

-On 2 May 2011, Saif al-Islam and his older half-brother Muhammad were among the 2,000 mourners who attended his younger brother Saif al-Arab's funeral.
+On 2 May 2011, Gaddafi and his older half-brother Muhammad were among the 2,000 mourners who attended his younger brother Saif al-Arab's funeral.
 He was seen touching his younger brother's chest while fighting back tears before leaving the graveside while pumping his fist to the crowd.
 Saif al-Arab and three of Muammar Gaddafi's grandchildren had been killed by a NATO airstrike on 30 April 2011.

-In June 2011, Saif al-Islam and his father, Muammar, announced that they were willing to hold elections, and that Muammar Gaddafi would step aside if he lost.
-Saif al-Islam stated that the elections could be held within three months and transparency would be guaranteed through international observers.
+In June 2011, Gaddafi and his father, Muammar Gaddafi, announced that they were willing to hold elections, and that Muammar Gaddafi would step aside if he lost.
+The younger Gaddafi stated that the elections could be held within three months and transparency would be guaranteed through international observers.
 NATO and the rebels rejected the offer, and NATO soon resumed their bombardment of Tripoli.

 On 27 June 2011, an arrest warrant was issued by the ICC.
-On 1 July, Saif al-Islam had an interview with Russia Today, where he denied the ICC's allegations that he, or his father, ordered the killing of civilian protesters.
+On 1 July, Gaddafi had an interview with Russia Today, where he denied the ICC's allegations that he, or his father, ordered the killing of civilian protesters.
 He pointed out that he was not a member of the government or the military, and therefore had no authority to give such orders.
-According to Saif al-Islam, he made recorded calls to General Abdul Fatah Younis, who later defected to the rebel forces, requesting him not to use force against protesters, to which Younis responded that the protestors were attacking a military site, where surprised guards fired in self-defence.
-Younis was later assassinated by his fellow rebels on 28 July, allegedly for secret communication with Saif.
+According to Gaddafi, he made recorded calls to General Abdul Fatah Younis, who later defected to the rebel forces, requesting him not to use force against protesters, to which Younis responded that the protestors were attacking a military site, where surprised guards fired in self-defence.
+Younis was later assassinated by his fellow rebels on 28 July, allegedly for secret communication with Gaddafi.

-Saif al-Islam condemned NATO for bombing Libyan civilians, including his family members and their children, under the false pretence that their homes were military bases.
+Gaddafi condemned NATO for bombing Libyan civilians, including his family members and their children, under the false pretence that their homes were military bases.
 He stated that NATO offered to drop the ICC charges against him and his father if they accept a secret deal, an offer they rejected.
 He thus criticised the ICC as "a fake court" controlled by NATO member states.

-On 3 August 2011, Saif al-Islam gave an interview to the New York Times stating that Libya was becoming more closely aligned to Islamists and would likely resemble Iran or Saudi Arabia.
-Saif al-Islam said that his father was working closely with Islamists within the rebellion to splinter the resistance.
+On 3 August 2011, Gaddafi gave an interview to the New York Times stating that Libya was becoming more closely aligned to Islamists and would likely resemble Iran or Saudi Arabia.
+Gaddafi said that his father was working closely with Islamists within the rebellion to splinter the resistance.